-We propose, analyze, and test an algorithm for solving \emph{constrained} continuous optimization problems where the aim is to minimize a nonconvex objective function subject to nonlinear equality constraints.
-Our particular setting of interest is when the equality constraints are defined by an expectation or an average over a large finite number of terms.
-A broad setting in which such a problem arises is the context of least-squares regression when one knows, in advance, a target residual error, at least for a subset of regression terms.
-Another class of problems that fit our setting include some arising from physics-informed learning where the constraints state that the expected residual of a differential equation should be zero.
+We propose, analyze, and test the performance of an algorithm for solving nonlinear-equality-constrained continuous optimization problems.
+Our particular setting of interest is when the objective and equality-constraint functions are defined by expectations or averages over large, finite numbers of terms.
+A broad setting in which such a problem arises is the context of least-squares regression when one knows, in advance, a target residual error, at least for a subset of the regression terms.
+Another class of problems that fit our setting include some arising from physics-informed supervised machine learning where the constraints state that the expected residual of a differential equation should be zero.

-The inspiration for our proposed algorithm is the method for \emph{unconstrained} continuous optimization problems proposed in \cite{mokhtari2019efficient}.
-In that work, the aim is to minimize a nonconvex objective function when the \emph{objective function} is defined by an expectation or an average over a large finite number of terms.
-The proposed algorithm involves solving a sequence of subproblems, where in each subproblem the objective is defined by an average over a sample of objective terms.
-It is shown that, under certain conditions about the original objective, one can obtain an improved worst-case gradient-sample-complexity bound by solving a sequence of subproblems over which the sample sets grow progressively.
+The inspiration for our proposed algorithm is the method for solving unconstrained continuous optimization problems proposed in \cite{mokhtari2019efficient}.
+In that work, the aim is to minimize an objective function, which may be nonconvex, when it is defined by an expectation or an average over a large finite number of terms.
+The proposed algorithm involves solving a sequence of subproblems, where in each subproblem the objective function is defined by an average over a sample of the original objective terms.
+It is shown that, under certain conditions about the original objective function and its sample terms, one can obtain an improved worst-case gradient-sample-complexity bound by solving a sequence of subproblems over which the sample sets grow progressively.
 That is, each sample set is a superset of the previous one.
 The main idea is to exploit the fact that, under their stated conditions, a minimizer of a sampled objective is close to a minimizer of an objective corresponding to an augmented sample set.